janikvonrotz/python.casa/topic-7/slides.md

 print(msg)
 ```

-Es sollte dann so aussehen:
+In VSCode sollte das so aussehen:

 ![](../vscode-hello.png)